 Stroll the South Ballina break wall and admire the view back over Ballina Island to the north.

-Fishing at South Ballina is another popular past time with two informal dirt boat ramps at Mobbs Bay providing access to the Richmond River.
+Fishing at South Ballina is another popular past time with two boat ramps at Mobbs Bay providing access to the Richmond River.
 Please note commercial fishing within the reserve is banned.

-River Drive, South Ballina is a popular route for cyclists, who enjoy escaping from more crowded routes and travelling onboard the Burns Point Ferry between Ballina, South Ballina and Wardell (fees apply) along the Richmond River and past the sugar cane all the way down to Wardell.
+River Drive, South Ballina is a popular route for cyclists, who enjoy the freedom of cruising along the Richmond River and past the sugar cane all the way down to Wardell.

 Our insiders guide will help you explore and enjoy more of South Ballina.